developer-program/engineering-track/docs/aws/iam.md

 ### Delete your root access keys

-By default you don't have a root access key.
-A root access key is a key that allows you to autheticate yourself as a root user and allow the key holder to do anything to your account.
-Is highly discouraged to have one.
+By default, you don't have a root access key.
+A root access key is a key that allows you to authenticate yourself as a root user and allow the key holder to do anything to your account.
+By default, there is no root access key, and you should not create one.

 ### Activate MFA on your root account

 We can set up multiple factor authentication.
 AWS supports virtual MFA device or [U2F](https://www.yubico.com/authentication-standards/fido-u2f/) Security key.

-We can use a Virtual MFA Applicatins.
+We can use a Virtual MFA applications.
 If you don't have one already, I will recommend the Google Autheticator.
-Download Google Autheticator on your ios or android device.
+Download Google Autheticator on your IOS or android device.
 Click on + and Scan Bar Code.
 Following the instructions to get the 2 MFA code to finish setup.

 - Authy
 - Duo Mobile